-Arlene (15), from Castlederg in Co Tyrone, disappeared in August 1994 after a night out at a disco in Donegal.
-The teenager's body has never been found.
+Arlene, 15, from Castlederg, Co Tyrone, disappeared in August 1994 after a night-out at a disco in Donegal.
+Her body has never been found.

-Meanwhile, the Police Service of Northern Ireland, acting on new information, carried out searches of Howard's former flat at Main Street, Castlederg, last year.
+Meanwhile, the Police Service of Northern Ireland (PSNI), acting on new information, carried out searches of Howard's former flat at Main Street, Castlederg, last year.

 Mark Robinson, barrister for the PSNI, told the hearing officers had removed 800 forensic exhibits from the flat and were awaiting results.
 A derelict farm in Strabane was also excavated but tests had proved negative.
 There have been no searches carried out south of the border.

 Mr Robinson said: "This is not a matter that has gone to sleep.
 This is a matter that has been proactively chased down.
 The police are doing everything they can."
 Another preliminary hearing has been scheduled for March 8.